-First thing’s first, let’s break down the exam structure.
+First thing first, let’s break down the exam structure.
 This will give you a great starting point when it comes to navigating the ISSA final test.

-The first thing to mention is that ISSA is way different from most PT exams you’ll come across.
+The first thing to mention is that ISSA differs from most PT exams you’ll encounter.

 It’s also non-proctored and self-paced.
 That means you won’t have any supervision and you can take as long as you want to complete the test.

 ISSA uses a multiple choice testing format for its exam.

 So to put it in perspective, the ISSA CPT exam breaks down like this:

 - Professional Practice, Drawing-In Phase, and Fiscal Fitness